1kohei1/sd-scheduler/memo.md

 - [ ] Send notification email when student group deletes the presentation time
 - [ ] Send reminder email a day before and an hour before the presentation time
 - [ ] Send signed PDF to senior design admin faculties when the presentation booking is made (v2)
+- [ ] Cash retrieved data on the client side

 Faculties: